On the IR Divergences in de Sitter Space: loops, resummation and the semi-classical wavefunction: Beyond Perturbation Theory

 4pt Let's summarize the logic of justifying the extra boundary term in \eqref{modi-polchin}.
 Going back to the perturbation theory, we require that correlators of long wavelength perturbations $\langle \phi_l^n \rangle$ should be independent of the cutoff scale, which allows us to fix the $\Lambda$-dependence of $\psi_n^\Lambda$ order by order.
 Then by explicitly comparing with \eqref{flow}, we see that tree-level wavefunction coefficients satisfy the flow equation, while loop-level ones do not.
 Thus in Polchinski's equation \eqref{modi-polchin}, our choice of the extra boundary term reflects the cutoff-dependence of the semi-classical piece of the wavefunction.
 Accordingly we dub it the {\it semi-classical scheme}.

 4pt Therefore, corrections to \eqref{modi-polchin} are expected to be higher order in $\hbar$ from quantum loops.
 As we have seen, for theories with IR divergences in dS, the quantum loop effects are always subdominant, and thus \eqref{modi-polchin} gives us the leading $\Lambda$-dependence of $W_I$.
 However, this may not be the case for IR-finite theories where the quantum wavefunction can become equally important at the loop order.
 It remains unclear if there is a flow equation that works for loop-level wavefunction coefficients.
-Meanwhile, although the current computation using the leading order perturbation theory is complete on its own, it would be more satisfying to find a systematic derivation to take care of all the corrections and understand better the physics of different schemes.
+Meanwhile, although the current computation using the leading order perturbation theory is complete on its own, {the precise analogy to the Polchinski's equation in cosmology is not fully developed.} It would be more satisfying to find a systematic derivation that takes care of all the corrections and to understand better the physics of different schemes.
 We leave these interesting open questions for future exploration.

 \paragraph{Diffusion from RG flow} Now we are ready to derive the diffusion term in the Fokker-Planck equation.
 Using the exact RG equation \eqref{modi-polchin}, we find the running of the probability distribution with the cutoff scale \bea \frac{d}{d\ln \Lambda} P_\Lambda &=& \frac{d e^{W_0}}{d\ln \Lambda} e^{W_I} + \frac{d e^{W_I}}{d\ln \Lambda} e^{W_0} = - \frac{1}{4} \int_{\bf k} \frac{1}{{\rm Re} \psi_2} \frac{d \Omega_\Lambda}{d\ln \Lambda} \frac{\delta^2}{\delta\phi_{\bf k}\delta\phi_{-\bf k}} P_{\Lambda}~. \eea This already has the form of the diffusion equation, though it is in the Fourier space and the functional derivatives on the right hand side are for the Fourier mode $\phi_{\bf k}$.
 To make the connection with the stochastic formalism more explicitly, we need to use the long wavelength perturbation in coordinate space $\phi_l$ introduced in \eqref{philong}.
 Then the Fourier transformation of the functional derivatives is given by \be \frac{\delta}{\delta\phi_{\bf k}} = \int d^3x e^{i{\bf k}\cdot{\bf x}} \Omega_\Lambda \frac{\delta}{\delta\phi_l(\bf x)}~. \ee By doing so, we rewrite \eqref{diffusion1} in the coordinate space \be \frac{d}{d\ln \Lambda} P_\Lambda = \int d^3x_1\int d^3x_2 \(- \frac{1}{4} \int_{\bf k}e^{i{\bf k}\cdot({\bf x}_1-{\bf x}_2)} \frac{1}{{\rm Re} \psi_2} \frac{d \Omega_\Lambda}{d\ln \Lambda} \) \frac{\delta^2}{\delta\phi_l({\bf x}_1)\delta\phi_l({\bf x}_2)} P_{\Lambda}~, \ee where $k$ is left in the bracket.
 By using $\mathrm{Re}\psi_2=-k^3/H^2$ and $ {d \Omega_\Lambda}/{d\ln \Lambda} \simeq \Lambda \delta(k-\Lambda) $, we find this momentum integration part becomes